-- FOR: the election of the eight directors nominated by the Board and named in this proxy statement, - FOR: the approval, on a non-binding advisory basis, of the compensation of our named executive officers, - FOR: the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, - FOR: the reduction of the ownership threshold necessary to call a special meeting of shareholders, and - AGAINST: the shareholder proposal to reduce the ownership threshold necessary to call a special meeting of shareholders.
+- FOR: the election of the eight directors nominated by the Board and named in this proxy statement, - FOR: the approval, on a non-binding advisory basis, of the compensation of our named executive officers, - FOR: the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, - 82 AMN HEALTHCARE SERVICES, INC. 2020 Proxy Statement

+- FOR: the reduction of the ownership threshold necessary to call a special meeting of shareholders to 15%, and - AGAINST: the shareholder proposal entitled: "Make Shareholder Right to Call a Special Meeting More Accessible".